teto/pymptcpanalyzer/docs/source/contributing.rst

 .. automodule:: mptcpanalyzer.command_example

-How to upload it to pypy (for the forgetful maintainer)
+How to upload it to pypi (for the forgetful maintainer)
 --------------------------------------------------------------------------------

 .. code-block:: console